yoyounik/GEN-AI-image-generator/README.md

 **Overview** <br>
 GEN-AI Image Generator leverages a GAN architecture to learn and mimic patterns in image data.<br>

-1.The Generator creates fake images from random noise.
+1. The Generator creates fake images from random noise.
-2.The Discriminator distinguishes between real and fake images.
+2. The Discriminator distinguishes between real and fake images.
-3.Together, they compete and improve until the Generator produces realistic images.
+3. Together, they compete and improve until the Generator produces realistic images.
-4.The project uses the MNIST dataset (28x28 grayscale images of digits) as a training set.
+4. The project uses the MNIST dataset (28x28 grayscale images of digits) as a training set.

 **Features** <br>
 1.Custom implementation of Generator and Discriminator networks.